dart-lang/site-www/src/resources/dart-tips/dart-tips-8.md

 ---
 layout: default
 permalink: /resources/dart-tips/dart-tips-ep-8
-title: "Control Flow Statements - Dart Tips, Ep 8"
+title: "Control Flow Statements - Dart Tips, Episode 8"
 description: "Take back control and learn more about Dart's control flow statements.
 All the greatest hits are here: if, while, for, and switch.
 Plus, this video shows you a helpful tweak that should make web developers quite happy."
 toc: false
 ---